ePrEP: Testing an Electronic PrEP Initiation and Maintenance Home Care System to Promote PrEP Among Adolescent MSM in Rural and Small Town Areas

 ePrEP is a home-care system for PrEP that will allow rural MSM to initiate and maintain PrEP clinical care without requiring travel to a clinician office or to a laboratory for testing. ePrEP combines a home care system for behavioral surveillance and home specimen collection/shipping for laboratory tests with app-based telemedicine and patient management.

 Participants will remain in the study for 12 months after randomization

 240 (120 intervention, 120 control).

-- Live in a rural or small town zip code based on census urbanicity classifications
+- Live in a rural or small town ZIP code based on CDC urbanicity classifications

-- Able to complete the survey instruments in English
+- Able to provide informed consent and complete survey instruments in English

-- Own a smartphone capable of running study app
+- Owns an iOS or Android smartphone capable of running the study app

-- Willing to use study-provided PrEP navigation services, if offered, to obtain coverage for PrEP medication
+- Willing to use study-provided PrEP navigation services

 - Willing to self-collect specimens

 The primary outcome is protective levels of PrEP, as indicated by TFV-DP levels.
 The cutpoint used for the primary outcome measure will be TFV-DP levels considered to be a surrogate for substantial protection: >700 fmol/punch, a level indicating > 4 doses/week.
 Secondary outcomes will include retention in PrEP care and a number of ATN harmonized measures.
 We will employ standard methods of cost analyses to estimate the cost, cost-effectiveness, and cost-utility of the intervention relative to standard of care.